DIMEX

 That includes spouses of those aged 65 or older.
 They go by the youngest of the two of you.

-If you are 65 or older, you do not need an appointment unless you are married to a younger spouse.
+If you are 65 or older, you do not need an appointment unless you are married to a spouse who is younger than you.

 It is limited to 27 seniors per day.